-Analyze the influence of mythic, traditional, or classical literature on American literature Analyze and compare texts that express universal themes characteristic of contemporary literature across genre (i.e., technology, environment) and provides support from the texts for the identified themes Make it a practice to compare version of texts that you have enjoyed (if you've seen a good film, read the book; if you've read a good book, see the film) Practice making your own aesthetic evaluation of a text, whether written, aural, or visual, instead of relying first on professional critics or instructors; own your own literary experience and understand your personal preferences Acquire and review the appropriate literary terminology to review texts of all kinds (diction, syntax, angle, perspective, etc.) Note what has been added or removed from various interpretations of a text; think about an author's purpose and strategy in deletions and additions that are specific to medium Strategies for Teachers:
+- Analyze the influence of mythic, traditional, or classical literature on American literature - Analyze and compare texts that express universal themes characteristic of American literature across time and genre (i.e., American individualism, the American dream, cultural diversity, and tolerance), and provide support from the texts for the identified themes - Analyze a variety of works representative of different genres within specific time periods in order to identify types - Make it a practice to compare version of texts that you have enjoyed (if you've seen a good film, read the book; if you've read a good book, see the film) - Practice making your own aesthetic evaluation of a text, whether written, aural, or visual, instead of relying first on professional critics or instructors own your own literary experience and understand your personal preferences; however, students should be exposed to literary criticism, and asked to support their textual interpretations from both primary and secondary sources - Note what has been added or removed from various interpretations of a text; think about an author's purpose and strategy in deletions and additions that are specific to medium

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RL7 (see above) Compares and contrasts specific characteristics of different genres as they develop and change over time for different purposes; create opportunities for students to compare texts across mediums, avoiding using only text/film for these comparisons Expose students to interpretations that are true to the original and those whose interpretation is "loosely based," having students identify the literary elements that have changed and those that remain Focus discussion of literary elements on the "why" more than the "what" at every opportunity; in literary analysis, it is not as important to know that the movie tells a story using flashback whereas the novel does not, only why the author(s) made these choices and how they affect the reader Teach and review literary terms, including sophisticated terms and concepts such as dramatic irony, verisimilitude, stream of consciousness, etc. (use a glossary of terms for reference) so that students have the language to talk about more abstract concepts Sample Task for Integration:
+- Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RL7 American Literature (see above) - Compare and contrast specific characteristics of different genres as they develop and change over time for different purposes (i.e., personal, meditative Colonial writing vs. public, political documents of the Revolutionary era; or replication of traditional European styles [Bradstreet, Taylor] vs. emerging distinctive American style [Dickinson, Whitman] in poetry) - Create opportunities for students to compare texts across mediums; avoid using only text/film for these comparisons - Expose students to interpretations that are true to the original and those whose interpretation is "loosely based"; have students identify the literary elements that have changed and those that remain the same - Focus discussion of literary elements on the "why" more than the "what" at every opportunity; in literary analysis, it is not as important to know that the movie tells a story using flashback, whereas the novel does not, only why the author(s) made these choices and how they affect the reader - Teach and review literary/cinematic terms, including sophisticated terms and concepts such as "dramatic irony," "verisimilitude," "long shot," "fade out," "reaction shot," "stream of consciousness," etc. (use a glossary of terms for reference), so that students have the language to talk about more abstract concepts

-Using a text that has been under consideration by the class and whose structure and content have been analyzed and discussed, expose the students to a second interpretation of the text (usually this will be film but it might also be a play or recording, or even a work of art).
+Using a text whose structure and content has been analyzed and discussed, expose the students to a second interpretation of the text (usually, this will be film, but it might also be a play or recording, or even a work of art).
 Have students conduct a close analysis of elements that have been changed from one interpretation to the next.
 Certain characters may be older, younger, or completely absent.
 Certain plot elements will usually be abridged in film and dramatic versions of text.
-An in-depth analysis of which elements were changed can provide enormous insight into the infrastructure of a piece and how each element was designed to impact the reader.
-Recommended Vocabulary for Teaching and Learning:
+An indepth analysis of which elements were changed can provide enormous insight into the infrastructure of a piece and how each element was designed to impact the reader.

-Interpretation Abridge(ment) Drama Line Narrative Film Act Scene Perspective Chapter Dialogue Script Angle Stage directions Staging Dues ex machine Political drama Theater of the absurd Fourth wall Minimalism
+· · 9 Interpretation Abridgment Drama Narrative Film Act Scene Line Chapter Dialogue Script Angle Perspective Staging Political Drama Theater of the Absurd Stage Directions Fourth Wall Minimalism

-Reading Literary (RL) ELAGSE11-12RL8: (Not applicable to literature) ELAGSE11-12RL9: Demonstrate knowledge of eighteenth-, nineteenth- and early twentieth-century foundational works (of American Literature, British Literature, World Literature, or Multicultural Literature), including how two or more texts from the same period treat similar themes or topics.
-Skills/Concepts for Students:
+ELAGSE11-12RL8: (Not applicable to literature)

+ELAGSE11-12RL9: Demonstrate knowledge of eighteenth-, nineteenth- and early twentieth-century foundational works (of American Literature, British Literature, World Literature, or Multicultural Literature), including how two or more texts from the same period treat similar themes or topics.